MarieNav/Prediction_Diabetics_Readmission/README.md

 ## Project Description
-Using all advanced python ressources we learnt during this bootcamp, I worked on a dataset about hospitalisation of diabetics people in order to build a predictive model on readmissions, using supervised machine learning algorithms (classification).
+Using all advanced python resources we learnt during this bootcamp, I worked on a dataset about hospitalisation of diabetics people in order to build a predictive model on readmissions, using supervised machine learning algorithms (classification).

 ## Process
 File n°2 :
 * Data cleaning, removing missing and useless values
-* Data manipulation, managing caterorical features
+* Data manipulation, managing categorical features

 File n°4 :
 * Features selection + clustering eliminated features